Jennie-igans/alx-system_engineering-devops/0x00-shell_basics/README.md

-it lists files in current directory in long format
+it shows all files including hidden files in a directory